megaNour/shout/README.md

 Test passed!

 % SHOUT_STREAM_COLOR=$_RED$_bla # there is a stream color defaulting to SHOUT_COLOR that you can utilize.
-% printf "%s" "This is streamed to stdin and stderr.
-Thus, you see it twice." | shout f This is streamed to stdin and stderr.
-Thus, you see it twice.This is streamed to stdin and stderr.
+% printf "%s" "This is streamed to stdout and stderr.
+Thus, you see it twice." | shout f This is streamed to stdout and stderr.
+Thus, you see it twice.This is streamed to stdout and stderr.
 Thus, you see it twice.
+Test passed!

+% printf "%s" "This is streamed to stdout only.
+Thus, you see it once." | shout This is streamed to stdout only.
+Thus, you see it once.
 Test passed!

 Did you notice logs did not have a level in previous tests?